Praeterii/Scanner/README.md

 # Scanner
-Barcode / qrcodescanner for Android.
-It is a very simple implementation of Barcode and QR code scanner.
+It is a very simple implementation of Barcode and QR code scanner for Android written in Kotlin.